-We provide reliable, high-quality information on critical health issues that impact Montanans.
-Each year, we produce in-depth research on health programs and timely analysis of proposed policy solutions.
-We provide this information so Montanans can reach informed decisions on health system issues that may impact them.
+We provide in-depth information on critical health issues and timely analysis of proposed policy solutions so Montanans can reach informed decisions on health system issues that may impact them.

 State and federal health policy profoundly impacts the health and well-being of Montanans.
 Unfortunately, health policies are complex, the timing of the policy process is unpredictable, and the political rhetoric around health care can be divisive.
 The stakes are high.
 We know that good health policy decisions depend on access to high-quality, timely, and easy-to-understand information, which is often hard to find.
 In this initiative, we use three basic strategies: